Oral Cancer Screening

 To help detect cancer, you should undergo an oral cancer screening.
 At Jon C. Packman DDS, we can perform oral cancer screening to determine the presence of precancerous conditions.
 We recommend that all of our patients undergo regular screening for cancer and other oral condition.

 The main objective of this type of screening is to detect mouth cancer in its early stages.
 As with other types of cancer, the earlier you detect it, the better your chances are of making a full recovery.
-During your visits to our clinic, we will perform a basic oral cancer screening and decide to use extra tests if needed to get a conclusive answer.
+During your visits to our clinic, we will perform a basic oral cancer screening using technology like digital x-rays and decide to use extra tests if needed to get a conclusive answer.

 While a section of medical professionals disputes the effectiveness of oral cancer screening in saving lives, it remains important to visit our clinic for a comprehensive screening.
 This is especially true for those who use tobacco in any form such as in cigarettes, pipes, cigars or chewing tobacco.
 Also, heavy alcohol users and patients with a previous mouth cancer diagnosis are also at risk of developing oral cancer.
 That is not to say that people that do not fall into high-risk categories should not also get checked.